-Youth seeking weight loss treatment report bullying by those they trustDecember 27th, 2012 in Overweight and Obesity /
+Youth seeking weight loss treatment report bullying by those they trustDecember 27, 2012 by Megan Orciari in Medicine & Health / Overweight and Obesity

 (Medical Xpress)—Even as adolescents struggle to lose weight through treatment programs, they often continue to experience weight-based discrimination—not just from their peers, but from adults they trust, including parents and teachers.
 The study by researchers at the Rudd Center for Food Policy & Obesity at Yale appears online in the journal Pediatrics, and is the first comprehensive examination of how weight-based victimization impacts youth seeking weight-loss treatment.